InSourceIO/InSourceIO.github.io/_posts/articles/2018-05-31-stateless-api-security-with-spring-boot-part-2.md

 #### UserDetailsService

-There's some magic in the `UserDetailsService`, so let's explore that.
+There's some magic in the `AuthenticationUserDetailsService`, so let's explore that.
 Here's the definition:

 ```java
 import org.slf4j.Logger;